BytecodeMozart/Artemis/README.md

 Artemis leaked get rekt lmfao.
 Coming out at 30 github stars.

-Update: wasnt expecting it to be so fast. gimme 1 week to clean up the mess i made
+Update: wasnt expecting it to be so fast. gimme 1 week to clean up the mess i made Update 2: Lmfaooooooo this dumfuc thinks its fake bro i dumped classes from ur source why you capping so hard

 ## Proof: